 During the year under review, no blasting activities were occurring onsite during inspections and there were no reported issues associated with the condition of the plant.
+The first two inspections noted that general housekeeping and maintenance was required, however this had improved significantly by the third and fourth visits.
 There were also no visible emissions noted, following an upgrade to the air discharge treatment system.